CBT for Overcoming Self-Doubt | A Practical Guide to Breaking the Loop

 Health anxiety disorder is indeed a condition that can have a serious impact on people’s lives, routines, relationships…it can affect all life areas.
 Cognitive-behavioural therapy is an evidence-based treatment for health anxiety.
 Unfortunately, it won’t make the health anxiety stop but it will teach you important strategies for you to start managing your health anxiety symptoms better and start taking back the control from your anxiety.

 ‘’How can CBT help with health anxiety?
 How can I handle health anxiety?
+What can I expect from health anxiety treatment using the CBT model?’’

 First of all, let’s think what it is realistic to expect from health anxiety therapy.
 Many people come to therapy expecting their worry thoughts and anxiety to go away.
 However, although we would expect that CBT therapy will help with the reduction in anxiety and worry symptoms in the long-term, it is unrealistic to expect that such thoughts and feelings will disappear forever.
 As human beings it is natural and expected to experience difficult thoughts and emotions at certain points in our lives.